The Design & Functionality of a One-Way Bearing

 A sprag clutch has three main stopping options:

-A sprag clutch is designed to fit the maximum number of sprags that will enable the greatest amount of torque (compared to its size and weight).
+A sprag clutch is designed for max torque capacity, therefore, the number of sprags in each clutch will depend on the torque of the clutch. s on the amount that will enable the greatest amount of torque (compared to its size and weight).

 Technical definition of the Function: The sprag clutch design is a sophisticated geometrical shape in which the engagement curve activates when a certain pitch angle gets in contact with the round mating parts.